 Cryptocurrencies are notoriously volatile; prices jump all over the place.
 Take Bitcoin: As of April 2021 the coin trades for $60,000.
 Last April, as the pandemic shook global markets, the same asset traded for below $7,000.
 Stablecoins address this weakness.
 They are cryptocurrencies that tie their value to some other asset, often the US Dollar, which means the cryptocurrency’s price fluctuates far less.
 One such stablecoin, DAI, is related to the Maker protocol (a protocol is a set of rules that allows data sharing between computers).
 Some special decentralized features make it part of a new wave of finance called decentralized finance, or DeFi.

 DeFi refers to a variety of different financial tools that use blockchain to replace traditional intermediaries, such as banks, brokerages, or insurance companies.
 While some blockchain projects, such as Bitcoin, are used purely for transactions as a cryptocurrency, DeFi projects broaden blockchain by using it for non-custodial services such as lending, synthetic assets, or decentralized exchanges.
-Maker is one of these projects.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+Maker is one of these projects.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 What is Maker?